-EDU 238 Children and Youth Literature (4)
+EDU 238 Children and Youth Literature (3)

-This course provides an overview of prose and poetry for K-12 learning environments with special attention to Navajo Nation and Indigenous cultures.
-Emphasis is placed on understanding the purpose and content of literary works to encourage literacy, life-long love of reading, critical thinking, and creativity.
-Ways to promote the development and assessment of reading skills are examined.
+This course provides an overview of children and youth literature, prose and poetry for K-12 learning environments with special attention to Navajo Nation and Indigenous cultures.
+Emphasis is placed on understanding the purpose and content of children and youth literary works for future teachers to be able to encourage literacy, life-long love of reading, critical thinking, and creativity.